grafana/agent/docs/configuration/_index.md

 undefined.
 The full list of supported syntax can be found at Drone's [envsubst repository](https://github.com/drone/envsubst).

+### Regex capture group references

+When using `-config.expand-env`, `VAR` must be an alphanumeric string with at least one non-digit character.
+If `VAR` is a number, the expander will assume you're trying to use a regex capture group reference, and will coerce the result to be one.

+This means references in your config file like `${1}` will remain untouched, but edge cases like `${1:-default}` will also be coerced to `${1}`, which may be slightly unexpected.

 ## Reloading (beta)

 The configuration file can be reloaded at runtime.
 Read the [API